 Take note of any vulnerabilities in your physical buildings.
 Start with functionality and maintenance, such as, door locks that no longer work properly, problems with windows, gates that don’t latch, etc. Basic maintenance is important in keeping your facility safe and secure.

 You might consider reviewing the blind spots of your cameras, alarm systems, etc. Risks can range from internal threats to external threats.
 Establish physical security measures that can tackle multiple types of threats.
 This is an essential part of reviewing the comprehensiveness of your physical security measures.

 Finally, evaluate the security procedures for your staff.
 Review emergency plans and procedures and make sure your staff is properly trained for them.
 By properly working with staff, you can ensure the business isn’t open to outsiders.

 An in-depth risk assessment is an important step to increase your physical security.
 Once you know your strength and vulnerabilities, you must take the necessary steps for securing your facility.
-Take a look at the rest of Security Forward to learn more about physical security.
+Take a look at the rest of SIA Online to learn more about physical security.